Working with Stories

 Completed All pipeline phases ran successfully; the story is merged into its branch and ready to ship

-Merged Merged into the release branch (when release branches are enabled)
+Merged Merged into the release branch (stories whose release is mid-staging show here too)

 Released Part of a release that transitioned to released (so stories shipped with a git tag)